jsifalda/obsipulse-plugin/README.md

 ## Features

 - **Gamify your writing** by tracking your daily writing streak.
+- **Gain valuable insights** into your writing habits.
+- **Private Mode**: Activate with your license key to ensure no data leaves your vault - perfect for privacy-conscious users who value their privacy.

+### Public Profile Features

 - **Compete with other Obsidian users** on a shared leaderboard.
-- **Gain valuable insights** into your writing habits.
 - **Share Your Progress** with a free public profile URL to share your writing journey with friends or colleagues.
 - Never answer the question **"What Obsidian plugins do you use?" → it's all on your profile.**
 - **Upload & share selected notes** (with support of **Dataview rendering**).
 - Seamlessly manage insights across multiple vaults.
-- **Private Mode**: Activate with your license key to ensure no data leaves your vault - perfect for security-conscious users who value their privacy.

 ## Usage